 Uganda accuses Facebook of 'interfering' in tense polls

-A Ugandan official accused Facebook of meddling in the country's upcoming election after several accounts linked to the campaign of Ugandan President Yoweri Museveni were removed for alleged inauthentic behavior
+A Ugandan official accused Facebook of meddling in the country's upcoming election after several accounts linked to President Yoweri Museveni's campaign were removed for alleged inauthentic behavior

-KAMPALA, Uganda -- A Ugandan official accused Facebook of meddling in Uganda's election after several accounts linked to the campaign of Ugandan President Yoweri Museveni were removed for alleged inauthentic behavior.
+KAMPALA, Uganda -- A Ugandan official accused Facebook of meddling in the East African country's election after several accounts linked to President Yoweri Museveni's campaign were removed for alleged inauthentic behavior.

 Presidential spokesman Don Wanyama told The Associated Press on Monday that Facebook's action was evidence of what Ugandan authorities see as outside support of Bobi Wine, the leading opposition candidate in presidential elections scheduled for Thursday.